maintd/HCPBridgeMqtt_tynet/docs/connecting_sensors_prebuilt_pcbs.md

 ### BMP280

-The BMP280 Sensor is very popular and the EXP_1 port is optimized for it so most variatns you can get are pin compatible.
+The BMP280 Sensor is very popular and the EXP_1 port is optimized for it so most variants you can get are pin compatible.

 It can be just connected to the port as is, otherwise you need to connect the pins like the following: